bebekCoinICP/bebek-coin/Website-Canister/README.md

 The Bebek Coin Website is designed in WordPress, with all the information necessary for the token and with many challenges I managed to do the integration with the internet identity.
 Here is a description of my work.
 I hope it makes sense.

+The website can be viewed on https://oe5eo-diaaa-aaaal-qje5q-cai.icp0.io/ or on http://bebekcoin.xyz/

 Prerequisites
 Before you start, verify that you have: